Scholarly Metrics

 Find Journal Metrics

-The databases listed here also provide basic statistics like number of articles published per year, number of citations to the journal each year, and number of references made each year.
+The databases listed here also provide basic statistics for journals, such as number of articles published per year, number of citations to the journal each year, and number of references made each year.
+See definitions for each of the listed metrics in the box below.

 Definitions